-Spreadsheet Portfolios for UX Designers
+Spreadsheet portfolios for UX designers

 I tweeted a screenshot of the spreadsheet I was using to plan my next portfolio update (as I steeled myself to do the remaining work), calling it my new UX portfolio.
 I was joking-not-joking, but it got a great response so I wanted to capture my thoughts here.